madprops/airc/README.md

 ---

-If a message has `^` at the start, the bot will use the previous message (from the bot) as context.
+If a message has `^` at the start, the bot will use the previous message (from the bot) as context:

 ```cs
 mybot: 2 + 2 = 4